paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md

 “(2) Limitation.—No penalty shall be imposed by reason of subsection (b)(3) unless the portion of the underpayment for the taxable year attributable to substantial valuation overstatements under chapter 1 exceeds $5,000 ($10,000 in the case of a corporation other than an S corporation or a personal holding company (as defined in section 542)).”

 Subsec. (h)(2)(A).
 Pub.
 L. 101–508, § 11312(b)(2), amended subpar.
 (A) generally.
 Prior to amendment, subpar.
 (A) read as follows: “any substantial valuation overstatement under chapter 1 as determined under subsection (e) by substituting ‘400 percent’ for ‘200 percent’,”.

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–21 applicable to taxable years beginning after July 4, 2025, see section 70512(l)(1) of Pub.
+L. 119–21, set out in a note under [section 45 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-45).

 #### Effective Date of 2022 Amendment
 Amendment by Pub.
 L. 117–328 applicable to contributions made after Dec.
 29, 2022, see section 605(c)(1) of Pub.
 L. 117–328, set out as a note under [section 170 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-170).